-Rising demand for intelligent and scalable mobile video surveillance and cloud-based surveillance and safety solutions, along with growing adoption of IP cameras, are additional factors driving the mobile video surveillance market growth.
-Video surveillance hardware itself is becoming a commodity product facing downward pressure on pricing in a highly competitive marketplace.
-The demand for scalable, intelligent mobile video surveillance and safety solutions with the ability to connect to multiple applications is a significant trend that represents the key differentiator in a video hardware market that may trend towards a downward pressure on gross margin.
+Rising demand for intelligent and scalable mobile video surveillance and cloud-based surveillance and safety solutions. along with growing adoption of IP cameras, are additional factors driving the mobile video surveillance market growth.
+The demand for scalable, intelligent mobile video surveillance and safety solutions with the ability to connect to multiple applications may be a significant trend that could represent a key differentiator for the Company.

-A rapidly growing number of commercial businesses and government organizations are deploying mobile video surveillance systems for protection against fraud and terrorism activities which is accentuating the growth of the market.
-World over, the mounting security concern attributed to rising criminal activities, in first responder vehicles, transit vehicles, school buses, and commercial fleets is also creating the demand for intelligent mobile video surveillance solutions.
+A rapidly growing number of commercial businesses and government organizations are deploying mobile video surveillance systems integrated with GPS to increase fleet safety and security accentuating the growth of the market.
+World over, the mounting security concern attributed to rising criminal and unsafe activities could be a factor increasing the demand for intelligent mobile video systems in first responder vehicles, transit vehicles, school buses, and commercial fleets.